 How Long Does It Take to Settle a Claim?

-Once you file a claim in North Carolina, you can expect an adjuster to figure out who or what was at fault in the accident.
+Once you file a claim, you can expect an adjuster to figure out who or what was at fault in the accident.
 They’ll also assess the damages to your car.
-Then, by law, your insurance company has 30 days to tell you whether they’ll accept or deny your claim.
+Then, by law, your carrier has 30 days to tell you whether they’ll accept or deny your claim.

 Your insurer must send you payment within ten business days if they accept your claim.
 If they don’t approve your claim, they must clearly explain why per state law or the specifics of your policy.